adityakalaskar4/solidity_project/README.md

 ## Support

 I highly recommend checking out the Metacrafters academy for such amazing content.
 Their Discord server is Hyperactive and the people there are really welcoming and encouraging.
 It is a game changer moment for me to have this massive support.
-There are so many things to learn more on.
+There are so many things to learn and more on.

 ## Authors
 ADITYA KALASKAR